harishankar18/Grid/README.md

 # Grid
-Tool for generating uni test cases and validating
+Framework for generating unit test cases and validating the functionality.